About

 Gentoo Dependencies

-All of this is defined in the CI config, though I have to install these dependencies on my own devices.
+Aside — All of these dependencies are defined in the CI config, I just have to install these dependencies on my personal devices because I don’t feel like maintaining an ebuild.

-2. Since minify isn’t in the Portage tree yet, I just built it from source and added ~/go/bin to my $PATH.↩︎
+1. Since minify isn’t in the Portage tree, I just built it from source and added ~/go/bin to my $PATH.↩︎